A Freshman’s Guide to the Village

 Astor Place: The Crossroads

-You’ll know you’re at Astor when you see “The Cube”—the giant black sculpture that yes, you can spin.
+You’ll know you’re at Astor when you see “The Cube” — the giant black sculpture that, yes, you can spin if you put your back into it.

-Neon lights, ramen steam, karaoke spilling into the street—St. Marks is the Village’s carnival.
+Neon lights, ramen steam, karaoke spilling into the street — St. Marks is the Village’s carnival, a block where the night never really ends.

 At the center of it all is the park.